apache/jackrabbit-oak/oak-doc/src/site/markdown/coldstandby/coldstandby.md

 ### Monitoring

 The *Cold Standby* feature exposes informations using JMX/MBeans.
 Doing so you can inspect the current state of the client(s) and the master using standard tools like `jconsole` or `jmc` (if running JDK 1.7 or higher).
-The information can be found if you look for a `org.apache.jackrabbit.oak:type="FailOver"` MBean named `Status`.
+The information can be found if you look for a `org.apache.jackrabbit.oak:type="Standby"` MBean named `Status`.

 #####Client
-Observing a client you will notice exactly one node (the id is either a generic UUID or the name specified by the `failOverID` system property).
+Observing a client you will notice exactly one node (the id is either a generic UUID or the name specified by the `standbyID` system property).
 This node has five readonly attributes:

 * `Running`: boolean indicating whether the sync process is running
 * `Mode`: always `Client: ` followed by the ID described above